nmshd/documentation/_docs_operate/configuration.md

 rm cert.pem
 ```

-this will output something similar to:
+This will output something similar to:

 ```text
 Connecting to <ip>